JackTDC/hackclub/workshops/animated_countdown_timer/README.md

 ### Step 3: Setting up the time label

-As you probably noticed, the template includes an empty <span> that’s going to hold the time remaining.
+As you probably noticed, the template includes an empty `<span>` that’s going to hold the time remaining.
 We will fill that place with a proper value.
 We said earlier that the time will be in `MM:SS` format.
-To do that we will create a method called formatTimeLeft:
+To do that we will create a function called formatTimeLeft:

 ```js
 function formatTimeLeft(time) {